 The Reluctant Butterfly by Debra Collett– Debra has written an absolutely adorable story about a caterpillar who is afraid to turn into a butterfly.
 Little Lou is afraid and knows her life is about to change forever.

 With some advice from a Butterfly and her best friend Ladybug by her side, Lou explores the values of true friendship, embracing change and facing her fears.
 Not only a wonderful story, but this book also has absolutely stunning illustrations as well.

 A Hunting She Did Go by Irene Sedeora– Are you a fan of mysteries?
-Davina Reed starts her day as any other, doing Chai Tai in her Illinois backyard when she receives a call from Keith Thorne, an unsavory acquaintance of her brothers.
+Davina Reed starts her day like any other, doing Chai Tai in her Illinois backyard when she receives a call from Keith Thorne, an unsavory acquaintance of her brothers.